liserman/handcodeR/README.md

 # handcodeR

-R-Package to fascilitate the annotation of textdata by hand in R.
+R-Package to facilitate the annotation of text data by hand in R.

 The goal of the handcodeR package is to provide an easy to use app to annotate text data by hand.
-Oftentimes when we work with textdata, we rely on handcoded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a shiny app that can be run within R to annotate individual texts one by one in up to three different variables.
+Often times when we work with text data, we rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a shiny app that can be run within R to annotate individual texts one by one in up to three different variables.
 To do so, the package uses the function `handcode()`:

-- `handcode()` opens a shiny app which allows for handcoding strings of text into pre-defined categories.
+- `handcode()` opens a shiny app which allows for hand-coding strings of text into pre-defined categories.
 You can code between one and three variables at a time.
-It returns a dataframe with your handcoded annotations.
+It returns a dataframe with your coded annotations.

 I present a short step-by-step guide as well as the functions in more